 At the innermost of the garden stands another thatched-roof house named Furo-an, which utilizes a living tree as one of its pillars.
 The image of Furo-an resting on stilts above Hijikawa River is celebrated among photography enthusiasts.
 The house is well-lit by natural light and good views can be seen from here of the river.
 Furo-an has an interesting curved ceiling onto which the river reflects the image of the moon during the night.
 However, visitors can only imagine how the reflection will look like, as Garyu Sanso is not open in the evenings.
-On Sundays and national holidays from April through October, tea and a small snack are served here for 400 yen.
+On Sundays and national holidays from April through October (except August), tea and a small snack are served here for 400 yen.

 Garyu Sanso can be accessed in about a 30 minute walk or from Iyo-Ozu Station.